 Many of the same contested issues in a probate estate also exist in trust matters.
 The main difference is that an independent civil action needs to be filed in order to invoke the jurisdiction of the court and have summonses issued to the Defendants.
 As Florida trust administration is not court supervised, it is up to the beneficiaries, rather than the probate judge, to make sure the trustee is discharging his duties in accordance with the trust terms and with the law.
-For the most part the only way a beneficiary can review what the trustee has done is through the annual accounting which the trustee must provide each qualified beneficiary every year.
-If the accounting is not provided, the trustee has breached his fiduciary duty to keep beneficiaries informed, which could result in litigation.
-There are many other fiduciary duties imposed upon a trustee which, if violated, subject the trustee to removal, surcharge or other remedies imposed by the courts.
-Our lawyers have handled a variety of wills and trust litigation in the courts of Tampa, St. Petersburg, Clearwater and throughout Florida.
+For the most part, the only way a beneficiary can review what the trustee has done is through the annual accounting which the trustee must provide each qualified beneficiary every year.
+If the accounting is not provided, the trustee has breached his fiduciary duty to keep beneficiaries informed, which could result in the trustee being held liable.

 Duty to Account: A trustee has broad discretion in dealing with trust property, subject to the duty of loyalty, duty of impartiality and the other fiduciary duties imposed on the trustee.
 The trustee operates with very little oversight by anyone over the trust’s assets.
 The trustee is not under court supervision unless the court’s jurisdiction is invoked and is only accountable to the beneficiaries of the trust.
 Practically the only time a beneficiary can review what the trustee has done and have an opportunity to challenge those actions is when the trustee provides an accounting to the beneficiary.